 3.)
 Electric Power Generation through Combustion of Syngas

 As organic materials like wood and sewage sludge are gasified, the chemical process creates a clean syngas, a fuel that can then be used like natural gas.
-Compared to other waste-to-energy methods like burning, or incineration, the gasification process allows the syngas to be cleaned of contaminants prior to its use.
+Compared to other renewable energy methods like burning, or incineration, the gasification process allows the syngas to be cleaned of contaminants prior to its use.
 Incineration plants do attempt to clean their emissions, but it is done “post-combustion, making it harder to capture and isolate hazardous emissions.
 Creating syngas through gasification is almost like closing the circle, or closing the loop, on waste’s lifecycle.
 The energy embedded in the waste can be used to power engines that generate electricity.

 4.)
 Lower CO2 and Greenhouse Gas Emissions

 Gasification can be one of the tools used in our shift to a lower carbon economy.
 In particular, the gasification process releases no GHGs as landfilling and incineration of waste do.
 When trash sits in a landfill it releases significant amounts of methane as it decomposes.
 If this methane isn’t captured, it goes into the air where it is 30X –- 3000% – more potent as a heat trapping gas.
 The landfill process also requires a lot of trucking of waste materials, which also contributes to its greenhouse gas emissions.
 If gasification plants can tap into readily available waste nearby, they can reduce emissions from trucking as well.